European shares retreat from 11-month high, Actelion and Colruyt fall

 * Colruyt falls after results

-LONDON/MILAN, Dec 14 (Reuters) - European shares fell from an 11-month high on Wednesday, with Switzerland's Actelion slumping after U.S. healthcare company Johnson & Johnson ended discussions over a potential deal with Europe's largest biotech firm.
+LONDON, Dec 14 (Reuters) - European shares retreated from an 11-month high on Wednesday, with Switzerland's Actelion slumping after U.S. healthcare company Johnson & Johnson ended discussions over a potential deal with Europe's largest biotech firm.

-Actelion shares fell 9.2 percent after J&J said it was not able to reach an agreement that it believed would create adequate value for its shareholders.
-J&J said in November it was in preliminary talks about a takeover of Actelion, then valued at about $20 billion.

-Sources said Actelion was now in talks with French drugmaker Sanofi about a deal.
-Sanofi shares fell 2.6 percent.

 Investors awaited a policy meeting of the U.S. Federal Reserve for hints about the market's near-term direction.
 A quarter point move is priced in, as are two more hikes next year.
 Any hint that the Fed may move more aggressively could affect various markets.